 Retail compliance is a topic of national interest and debate.
-What is the best way to manage tight supplier shipping requirements?
+What is the best way to manage tight retail shipping requirements?
 A common misconception in the CPG industry is that it’s always a better choice to let a retailer handle pickup and delivery of product to avoid retail compliance issues.

 The misconception is based on the idea that when big box stores send their trucks to pick up from a supplier, the impacts of compliance programs are less.
 The truth is, suppliers still see chargebacks when they opt for collect shipping.